 Another proof of this is the beach and pool parties.

 A pool party in the Afro Latin Social Dancing scene has a slightly different implication and meaning to the primary thoughts that enter our minds.
-I clearly remember the very first salsa festival I ever attended with the climax being the pool party on Sunday.
-As tempting as the view may have been I simply had very little motivation to attend that part ofethe festival as a skinny, devoid of any visible muscles, slightly hairy chested, stubble grey bearded, middle aged man wita match stick legs sticking out of very baggy swimming trunks being surrounded with young, beautiful, perfectly formed, sun tanned, bikini babes and tattoo invested young men, with perfectly shaven beards and fully toned six packs.
+I clearly remember the very first salsa festival I ever attended with the climax being ‘The Pool Party’ on Sunday.
+As tempting as the spectacle may have been I simply had very little motivation to attend that part of the festival as a skinny, devoid of any visible muscles, slightly hairy chested, stubble grey bearded, middle aged man with matching ‘match stick legs’ sticking out of very baggy swimming trunks being surrounded by young, beautiful, perfectly formed, sun tanned, bikini babes and tattoo invested young men, with perfectly shaven beards and fully toned six packs.

-I passed on that part of the festival and would just wait for the final evening gala …. in my fully clothed camouflage makeover outfit.
+In my complete ignorance at that time I passed on that part of the festival and would just wait for the final Evening Gala …. in my fully clothed camouflage makeover outfit.

-If you ever look at promotional videos for many of these dance events they will highlight animation scenes with everyone dancing to popular dance tracks like reggaeton while only directing their cameras and focusing on the sexy bikini babes and cool macho men but this is not a true representation of the diversity and age of dancers present and main music played there ranging from New York, LA & Mambo style to Cuban Rumba, Afro Rumba, Salsa and Son in Contra Tiempo timing to Dominican, Romantica and Bachatango styles of Bachata to Traditional, Urban and Semba styles of Kizomba.
+If you ever look at promotional videos for many of these international summer dance salsa festivals they will promote it by highlighting animation scenes where they are dancing to popular dance tracks like Reggaeton & Hip Hop focusing the angle of the camera primarily on those perfectly looking bikini babes and macho men.
+This being one of the reasons that held me back for attending previous events.
+I simply felt way too old and out of place but this is not a true representation of the diversity and age of dancers present in addition to main music being played there, ranging from New York, LA & Mambo style to Cuban Rumba, Afro Rumba, Salsa and Son in Contra Tiempo timing to Dominican, Romantica and Bachatango styles of Bachata to Traditional, Urban and Semba styles of Kizomba.
 Styles of music played that requires weeks, months and years of learning and practice to be able to dance to fluently.

-The pool party is the ultimate reward, climax and celebration for another year of hard work and commitment.
+The Pool Party is the ultimate reward, climax and celebration for another year of disciplined learning and commitment.